xtrime-ru/antizapret-vpn-docker/README.md

 - `INSECURE=true` - allow HTTP access to admin panel
 - `DISABLE_IPV6=true` - disable IPv6 support
 - `WG_PORT=51820` - wireguard server port
+- `MTU=1280` - default MTU for WireGuard interface and new clients
 - `EXPERIMENTAL_AWG=true` - enable AmneziaWG support (wireguard-amnezia only)
 - `OVERRIDE_AUTO_AWG=awg`- environment variable to force the tunnel type: `awg` to always use AmneziaWG, `wg` to always use standard WireGuard; by default it’s unset and automatic detection is used, useful to override auto-selection and lock the mode.
 - `BGP_ENABLE=false` - start bird BGP server.
 Server will push routes to clients (some routers).
 Clients will receive route updates without updating wg/awg config.